billliu1992/billliu/input/blog/software-engineering-principles-css.md

 CSS is the ugly step-child of front-end web development.
 The amount of jokes and [memes][reddit] about how hard it can be are endless.
 Just vertically centering things require [instructions][instructions].
 Given its difficulty, one may think working with CSS is just difficult by default.
 Can we apply some software engineering principles to make our lives maintaining CSS better?

+I wanted to put these thoughts into words because I meet a lot of good developers who treat maintaining CSS an afterthought.
+Because CSS is so unwieldy, and it "just" styles the HTML, a lot of developers understandably do not want to deal with it.
+This results in bloated style sheets that are hard to work with.
+Here, I outline some principles that will hopefully convince someone that thoughtful maintenance of CSS is possible and worthwhile.

-## Tip: Make your HTML/CSS communicate your intentions
+## Make your HTML/CSS communicate your intentions

 Making even a small change to the code can be hard if you have no idea what the code is doing.
 Even worse, if you don't understand the code you're changing,